Concurrency and Probability: Removing Confusion, Compositionally: From Petri Nets to Dynamic P-Nets

-\begin{remark} Exploiting the algebraic structure of monoidal categories, in~\cite{DBLP:journals/corr/abs-1807-06305} we have given an alternative characterization of s-cells as those nets that can be decomposed neither in parallel nor in sequence.
-The alternative definition is maybe more intuitive, but its formalization requires some technical machinery which we prefer to leave out of the scope of the present paper. \end{remark}
+\begin{rem} Exploiting the algebraic structure of monoidal categories, in~\cite{DBLP:journals/corr/abs-1807-06305} we have given an alternative characterization of s-cells as those nets that can be decomposed neither in parallel nor in sequence.
+The alternative definition is maybe more intuitive, but its formalization requires some technical machinery which we prefer to leave out of the scope of the present paper. \end{rem}

 We let $\bc$ range over s-cells.
 By definition it follows that for all $\bc,\bc'\in \BC N$, if $\bc \cap \bc'\neq \emptyset$ then $\bc = \bc'$.
 For any s-cell $\bc$, we denote by $N_{\bc}$ the subnet of $N$ whose elements are in $\bc \cup \bigcup_{t\in \bc} \postS{t}$.
 Abusing the notation, we denote by $\minp \bc$ the set of all the initial places in $N_{\bc}$ and by $\maxp \bc$ the set of all the final places in $N_{\bc}$.